 But, to make your online search easier, Hamilton Beach Personal Smoothie Blender might be a great option for you if you want a powerful and portable mixer.
-It is BPA-free and great for both home and office use.
+It is great for both home and office use.

 Just pour your ingredients into the blender bottle, mix, and go!

 This product is not also difficult to clean.
 So, you can worry less about getting it cleaned up.

 This blender bottle, however, leaks.
 You’d have to take extra care to avoid any leakage during use.

 Some of your ingredients might sometimes also get stuck at the bottom.
 If this happens, shake the blender or use a small spatula to free the stainless blades from your ingredients.

 How Long Can You Use A BPA-Free Bottle?

 Plastic molecules leach out of containers left sitting in the sun, heated, or frozen.
 If you use a blender bottle only occasionally, limit your exposure by leaving it on the shelf and storing your protein powder in something else.

 If you continue to notice that there is some kind of odd taste to what you’re drinking after using your new container for more than three days then this is just residual chemicals coming through.